 Makeover.
 Not just for Jerry Springer and teenage girls, a good old-fashioned makeover has the power to refresh your day - and it doesn't have to cost a penny.
-I like going to the makeup counter at The Bay and letting the girls use me as a guinea pig for their new products.
+I used to like going to the makeup counter at The Bay and letting the girls use me as a guinea pig for their new products.
 It's always hard to match my skin tone in a way that feels natural to me, but even if I am not happy enough with the end result to buy the product, it feels wonderful to let someone work on your face... and shows you what you could look like if you wanted to.

 Exfoliate.
 Have you noticed that fancy spas charge the big bucks for an all-over body polishing treatment?
 That's because few treatments produce such radical results in such a short time, with so little effort.
-Exfoliating does more than take off the dead skin and unclog pores, revealing the fresh, radiant skin beneath; the action of rubbing an exfoliant over your body stimulates the lymphatic system to release even more toxins through the skin - the kind of toxins that can lead to problems like acne and cellulite.
+Exfoliating does more than take off dead skin and unclog pores, revealing the fresh, radiant skin beneath; the action of rubbing an exfoliant over your body also stimulates the lymphatic system to release even more toxins through the skin - the kind of toxins that can lead to problems like acne and cellulite.
 My personal favourite is our vanilla grapefruit No Scrubs body polish.
 It smells incredible, and unlike sugar scrubs, it really, really works.